vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Run first 2 code cells to demo function application.

-**SAY**: So that's function _application_, what about function definition.
+**SAY**: So that's function _application_, you've seen that already.
+The real meat of this chapter is defining your own
+         functions so let's do that now.

 **CMD**: Read from section 1.2

+**EXERCISE**: 3-2

-**SAY**: Python code is organised into "blocks" that are noticable visually because of
+**SAY**: We have to talk a little about Python syntax at this point.
+Python code is organised into
-         _equal indentation_.
+         "blocks" that are noticable visually because of _equal indentation_.
 Each line of code within a block _must_ be equally indented.
 Thankfully, Jupyter is very helpful but problems can still happen if you are not careful.

 **CMD**: Demonstrate unequal indentation.
 Ask students what happens when they try to run the
          cell with unequal indentation.
 Ask them to fix it.

+**SAY**: In the next 2 exercises you will practise indentation, feel free to you you ENTER key liberally.
+         You will also elplore what it means to `return` a value from a function.

+**EXERCISES**: 3-3, 3-4

 **SAY**: A lot of what you do as a programmer will be debugging: your program will fail in some way and
          it is up to you to diagnose what the problem is and fix it.
 If you're getting an error message